Your Bookshop Holiday Questions Answered

 5. Does Read & Rabbit host community or wellbeing events?

 Yes.
-The CIC runs workshops, wellbeing sessions and community events focused on creativity, social connection and local engagement.
-If you run the bookshop is up to you what events are on if any.
+It runs workshops, wellbeing sessions and community events focused on creativity, social connection and local engagement - sometimes in the bookshop.
+If you run the bookshop is up to you what events are on if any and we try to avoid having events on at the shop if a guest bookseller is staying (vs a room only with shared bathroom/kitchen guest) but any events that are on run by R&R are free for the guest bookseller to attend during their stay.

 6. What kind of books and items does the shop sell?